 Overall aims and purpose

-The intent of the course is to develop an understanding of business and management research.
-The key objectives are: To examine key methodological issues and approaches to research in the management To discuss the research philosophy and the research strategies in management To discuss the research design and data analysis skills needed to conduct business research To critically evaluate the strengths and limitations of data gathered from interviews, case studies, focus groups, surveys and experiments To be able to interpret and evaluate types of business and management research usual to middle/ senior business and management roles within organisations and industry
+The intent of the course is to develop your understanding of business and management research so that you are confident in reading, interpreting and implementing research for various organisation and management purposes The key objectives are: To examine key methodological issues and approaches to research in the management To discuss the research philosophy and the research strategies in management To discuss the research strategy, design and data analysis skills needed to conduct business research To critically evaluate the strengths and limitations of data gathered using qualitative and quantitative approaches To be able to interpret and evaluate types of business and management research usual to middle/ senior business and management roles within organisations and industry

 Demonstrate knowledge and understanding of theories, concepts, operational issues and practice in management research.
 Some grasp of theoretical/conceptual/practical elements.
 Pursue a sustained piece of independent work requiring subject-specific and transferable skills.